History of the Jews in Omaha, Nebraska: 1900-2000

 In the early 20th century, Anshe Sholom was a Hungarian congregation located in the Near North Side neighborhood, along with B'nai Jacob, a Conservative congregation.
 As generations of congregants passed on or moved out of the neighborhood, both congregations closed.
 Their cemeteries are next to that of Temple Israel on Pleasant Hill.

 In 1911 a conversion held in Omaha provoked controversy in the Jewish world.
 Rabbi Zvi Hirsch Grodzenski, Omaha's Orthodox rabbi, published in the HaMassaf magazine that one butcher who lived in his city converted a girl for marriage to a Jewish guy, assuring her that after the conversion she would not have to keep any commandments at all.
 Rabbi Grodzensky ruled that the conversion was null and void.
 Rabbi Yechezkel Benat agreed that such conversions should not be made in the first place, but stated that the conversion is valid in any situation.

 The J. L. Brandeis and Sons Store Building was opened by Brandeis, a notable member of Omaha's Jewish community, in 1906.
 Wise Memorial Hospital, named in honor of Rabbi Joseph M. Wise, was located at 406 South 24th Street on a lot donated by Brandeis's wife.
 Built in 1912 for $125,000, between 1912 and 1917 the hospital treated more than 1,000 patients.
 In 1930 the institution closed.
 The Louis Epstein family opened the first motion picture house between Chicago and Denver in 1911.

 The Jewish Press began publication in 1920; it is still being published, and Omaha has the distinction of being the smallest community in the United States that is able to produce a weekly Jewish publication.
 In 1924 Omaha's Jewish community celebrated opening its own exclusive country club, Highland Country Club, in response to policies at established country clubs which excluded Jews.
 While social practices changed in the city among both Christian and Jewish Americans, Warren Buffett was one of the few non-Jewish members at Highland.
-He joined the club in the 1980s to promote anti-discrimination.
+He joined the club in 1968 to promote anti-discrimination.
 The Highland Country Club at Pacific and 132nd Streets was renamed Iron Wood in 2000.
-It no longer specifies Jewish-only membership, just as most other country clubs no longer exclude Jewish Americans or other minorities.
+It no longer specified Jewish-only membership, just as most other country clubs no longer excluded Jewish Americans or other minorities.
+Ironwood officially closed at the end of December 2009 due to financial woes.

 The Omaha Jewish Community Center was founded two years after the country club, in 1926.
 The JCC moved to its present location at 333 South 132nd Street in 1973.
 The original JCC was the site of important labor organizing in the city, and has continued to serve as an important center for financial support in Omaha's Jewish community throughout its history.